simondlevy/MulticopterSim/Extras/python/README.md

 1. Build MulticopterSim as described [here](https://github.com/simondlevy/MulticopterSim#Windows).

 2. In UnrealEditor, select one of the maps in <b>Content/Flying/Maps</b>.
-Then in
+Then open the
-<b>Content/C++ Classes/SocketModule/pawns</b>, folder and drag the
-vehicle pawn into the map.
+<b>Content/C++ Classes/SocketModule/pawns</b> folder and drag one of the vehicles pawn into the map.

 3. Run the <b>takeoff.py</b> script